OpenNTI/nti.docs.platform.enduser/editorguide/links.rst

    .. warning:: Please note: if you don’t see “+Add Content,” you need to first add a section to the lesson page (see the above section on Adding Sections to Lessons).

-2. In the “Choose a content type” popup, click on “Website Link.”
+2. Select “Website Link” in the “Choose a content type” window.

    .. image:: images/addlink.png